-When I think about holiday food, it’s all about my irresistible bacon wrapped water chestnuts.
-My mom used to make a big dish ever year for a holiday work party, and she would whip up a second dish for us to eat at home.
+When I think about holiday food, I always start craving these tasty bacon wrapped water chestnuts.
+My mom used to make appetizer every year for a holiday work party, and she would whip up a second dish for us to eat at home.

 RELATED: Looking for a great game day appetizer?
 Try my delicious sausage stuffed mini sweet peppers!

 I do recommend using Kikkoman Soy Sauce for this bacon wrapped water chestnuts recipe.
 It’s simply the best!